Navigation Path: Home > Publications

 b) The emergence of the Chinese renminbi as an international currency

 c) History, gravity and international finance

-Description: Not exactly a beginners' book, the ‘General Documentation’ presents the operational framework chosen by the Eurosystem for the single monetary policy in the euro area.
+Description: Not exactly a beginners' book, the ‘General Documentation Guideline’ presents the operational framework chosen by the Eurosystem for the single monetary policy in the euro area.

-The document was adopted by the Governing Council as Annex I to Guideline ECB/2011/14 of 20 September 2011 on monetary policy instruments and procedures of the Eurosystem and applies from 1 January 2012.
+The most up-to-date document was adopted by the Governing Council as Guideline ECB/2014/60 of 19 December 2014 on the implementation of the Eurosystem monetary policy framework and applies from 1 May 2015.

 1. Overview of the monetary policy framework.

 Description: Detailed 161-page description of the ECB’s monetary policy and its economic and institutional background.

 1. The institutional framework of the single monetary policy.